loopbackio/loopback-next/packages/boot/README.md

 An example task of a Booter may be to discover and bind all artifacts of a given type.

-A BootStrapper is needed to manage the Booters and to run them.
-This is packaged in BootComponent.
-Add `BootComponent` to your `Application` to use the default `BootStrapper` and `Booters`.
+A Bootstrapper is needed to manage the Booters and execute them.
+This is provided in this package.
+For ease of use, everything needed is packages using a BootMixin.
+This Mixin will add convenience methods such as `boot` and `booter`, as well as properties needed for Bootstrapper such as `projectRoot`.
+The Mixin also adds the `BootComponent` to your `Application` which binds the `Bootstrapper` and default `Booters` made available by this package.

 ## Installation